mercadopago/devsite-docs/guides/plugins/woocommerce/preferences.en.md

 >
 > Nota
 >
-> Check out the [Mercado Pago Checkout documentation](https://www.mercadopago.com.ar/developers/en/guides/payments/web-payment-checkout/introduction/) to learn more about all its features and functionalities.
+> Check out the [Checkout Pro documentation](https://www.mercadopago.com.ar/developers/en/guides/payments/web-payment-checkout/introduction/) to learn more about all its features and functionalities.

 | Configuration                 | Description                                                               	                  |
 |-------------------------------|-----------------------------------------------------------------------------------------------|